A variety of financing options are available to companies interested in acquiring capital for start-up, expansion, or relocation to Burt and Nebraska.

 - Burt County Demolition Fund

 Through a grant from the Nielsen Foundation, we are accepting applications for the demolition and removal of dilapidated properties in Burt County, both residential and commercial.
 Each grant will cover 50% of the total demolition costs, with a maximum of $15,000 on the commercial grants.
-The first round of commercial grants are being accepted from Oct.
-1 – Oct.
-31. 2016, with additional rounds as funding allows.
 (View Application and Guidelines)

 - Burt County Commercial Building Renovation Grant Fund (View Application and Guidelines)